dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 If you need access to a <xref:System.IO.Stream> that represents the file's bytes, use <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile.OpenReadStream%2A?displayProperty=nameWithType>.
 Avoid reading the incoming file stream directly into memory all at once.
 For example, don't copy all of the file's bytes into a <xref:System.IO.MemoryStream> or read the entire stream into a byte array all at once.
 These approaches can result in performance and security problems, especially for Blazor Server apps.
 Instead, consider adopting either of the following approaches:

-* Copy file bytes to an external store, such as a blob or file on disk.
+* Copy the stream directly to a file on disk without reading it in to memory.
 * Upload files from the client directly to an external service.
 For more information, see the [Upload files to an external service](#upload-files-to-an-external-service) section.

 In the following examples, `browserFile` represents the uploaded file and implements <xref:Microsoft.AspNetCore.Components.Forms.IBrowserFile>: